vowsjs/api-easy/README.md

   Context → Topic?
 Vow* Context*
 </pre>

 Got it?
 Good.
-There is a 1-to-1 relationship between a RESTeasy suite and a vows suite; RESTeasy is essentially a simpler syntax to manage a particular set of vows-based tests that conform to this pattern:
+There is a 1-to-1 relationship between a APIeasy suite and a vows suite; APIeasy is essentially a simpler syntax to manage a particular set of vows-based tests that conform to this pattern:

 1. Tests are performed by making HTTP requests against an API server
 2. Assertions are made against the HTTP response and JSON response body
 3. Rinse.
 Repeat.

-Here's a sample of the boilerplate code that RESTeasy eliminates:
+Here's a sample of the boilerplate code that APIeasy eliminates:

 <pre>
   var request = require('request'),